|

 theological and moral vision of Christianity.

-Girard sees the primeval condition of society
+Girard sees the

-as one of conflict.
-In primitive societies, as rivals struggle to match each
+primeval condition of society as one of conflict.
+In primitive societies, rivals

 According to Girard, the need for sacrificial scapegoating is implanted in

-should see the achievement of Christianity.
 Girard identifies Christ as a

-new kind of victim who offers himself for sacrifice.
-The climax is not the
+victim who offers himself for sacrifice.
+The climax is the experience of sacred awe, as the victim forgives his tormentors.
+Christ's submission purified

-society and religion of the need for sacrificial murder: his conscious
+society and religion of the need for sacrificial murder.
+For Girard, it is rightly thought of as a

 redemption.

-view of the sacred.
+The experience of the sacred is a solution to the aggression in the heart of human communities.
 Birth, copulation and death are the moments when time

-experience our dependence and contingency, and when we are apt to be filled
+stands still and when we are apt to be filled

 AR (August 2007) Some 35 years